Water Rates Process

 Determining Rates & Charges

 As a public agency, ACWD cannot take in funds beyond the costs of providing its service.
 The District periodically conducts an analysis to ensure water rates accurately reflect the cost of water service.
 The District also uses outside expert consultants to ensure that its rates are properly determined.
-You can learn more about cost-of-service studies (PDF) and financial workshops that provide a deeper explanation of the process.
 Following a series of public workshops, the District notifies customers and the public about any proposed rate adjustments through various means:

 - A formal notice of any proposed rate adjustments will be mailed to all addresses within the District’s service boundaries.
 The formal notice contains the details of a public hearing where the revisions are proposed to be adopted by the Board after a formal 45 day public input period.
 View more information on District transparency.